The Ultimate Guide to Test-Driving a New City Before You Move There

 Everything you need to know about making a big move, according to experts and people who’ve done it.

-The COVID-19 pandemic has prompted many, Coughlin included, to rethink their living situations.
-But if you’ve got your sights set on a city, it’s a good idea to give it a test run to make sure it’s a good match for your lifestyle, according to experts and those who have done it.
-If you take advantage of a trial period before committing to a new gym or streaming service; why not apply the same approach to something as major as a move?
+The COVID-19 pandemic prompted many, Coughlin included, to rethink their living situations.
+But if you’ve got your sights set on a city, it’s a good idea to give it a test run to ensure it’s a good match for your lifestyle, according to experts and those who have done it.
+If you take advantage of a trial period before committing to a new gym or streaming service, why not apply the same approach to something as major as a move?

-As a real estate agent and someone who has relocated recently, Coughlin has a few pearls of advice for others wanting to give a city a test run.
+As a real estate agent and someone who has relocated, Coughlin has a few pearls of advice for others wanting to give a city a test run.

 “Definitely spend time, more than a weekend, in any place you are considering moving,” she says.
 “Weekends are fun and whimsical – so go for a full week.
 Get to know the neighborhoods, talk to people who live in different parts of town and get their insights.”